8VIM/8VIM/README.md

 # VIII

-## Download
+## Download - No More

-The current version of that app is a single keyboard, and can be downloaded from the attached [APK](8vim.apk), if you would rather not just clone the repo and build it.
+For the sake of sanity, I have stopped uploading the APK for the "current" state of the application.
+So you will have to clone the repository and build it yourself.

 ## Initial Idea